 In wired networks, queue overflow in routers is the predominant reason for packet loss.
-To model network behavior, analytical models require information about the static and dynamic properties of the queues.
+To model network behaviour, analytical models require information about the static and dynamic properties of the queues.
 Information about queues is described under this characteristic.

 Queue information can be either raw or derived.
-Raw information, such as that obtained by SNMP, can indicate the precise drop rate, length, and queuing algorithm used by the router.
-Derived information can be obtained by sending traffic through the router and deducing its behavior through analytical means [18].
-However the information is obtained, it does not effect the characteristic it attempts to determine, although measurements should indicate how the information was derived.
+Raw information, such as that obtained by SNMP, can indicate the precise drop rate, length, and queuing disciplines used by the router.
+Derived information can be obtained by sending traffic through the router and deducing its behaviour through analytical means [18].
+However the information is obtained, it does not affect the characteristic it attempts to determine, although measurements should indicate how the information was derived.

-To describe a queue, we include three characteristics: algorithm, capacity, and length.
+To describe a queue, we include three characteristics: disciplines, capacity, and length.
 These characteristics are sufficient to describe a fixed-length tail-drop queue, but are inadequate for other types of queues.
-Therefore, in particular for queueing algorithms, while this document can suggest general characteristics, the appropriateness of these characteristics and the need to add additional per-algorithm characteristics or extend our general characteristics must be evaluated according to the nature of the algorithm being represented.
+Therefore, in particular for queuing disciplines, while this document can suggest general characteristics, the appropriateness of these characteristics and the need to add additional per-disciplines characteristics or extend our general characteristics must be evaluated according to the nature of the disciplines being represented.

-The first information stored about a queue are the algorithms used by the queue.
-This includes not only the drop algorithm-how the node determines what packet to drop when (or before) the queue overflows-but other details such as approximations of fair-queueing that may be implemented for this queue.
-A complete enumeration of all drop algorithms is beyond the scope of this document, however we suggest that the algorithms used be represented as a set of ASCII descriptions of the algorithms, such as "tail-drop," "RED," etc., with the mapping of algorithms to names and version numbers agreed upon by an appropriate group.
+The first information stored about a queue is the disciplines used by the queue.
+This includes not only the drop disciplines-how the node determines what packet to drop when (or before) the queue overflows-but other details such as approximations of fair-queuing that may be implemented for this queue.
+A complete enumeration of all drop disciplines is beyond the scope of this document, however we suggest that the disciplines used be represented as a set of ASCII descriptions of the disciplines, such as "tail-drop," "RED," etc., with the mapping of disciplines to names and version numbers agreed upon by an appropriate group in a future standard.

 Associated with each queue are also parameters such as capacity and current length.
-Our description of a queue incorporates these two terms, however we note that these are intended for general descriptions and specific parameters required to describe the behavior of different queueing algorithms may be necessary for each different algorithm.
+Our description of a queue incorporates these two terms; however we note that these are intended for general descriptions and specific parameters required to describe the behaviour of different queuing disciplines may be necessary for each discipline.